 There’s no single direct cause of depression -- it’s a complex mental disorder.
 Current research suggests that a range of factors all play a role in the development of depression, including your genes, environment and psychological health.

-Dozens of different genes play a role in your moods, including some that may affect your risk of developing depression.
-Certain genes, such as those that control your stress response, might be responsible for some aspects of depressive illnesses.
+Along with a complex and not yet entirely understood array of social and environmental factors, there are dozens of different genes that can potentially play a role in your moods, including some that may affect your risk of developing depression.
+Certain genes, such as those that control your stress response, might be at least partly responsible for some aspects of depressive illnesses.

 Sometimes, stressful or difficult life events can play a role in the development of depression.
 If a difficult event happens that affects you, or if you’re going through a stressful period in your life, it could act as a trigger for depression.

 Life events that may cause or contribute to depression could include losing your job, developing a sudden, unexpected medical condition, ending a major relationship or dealing with the death of a loved one.